Frequently Asked Questions - Visit

 How many people stay on Fetlar?

-There are currently around 70 people permanently resident on Fetlar.
+There are currently just over 60 people permanently resident on Fetlar.

 How do I get there?